sarkrarjun-wq/Loan_AI_Project/README.md

-# 🏦 FinGuard AI: Advanced Loan Application Assessment System
+# 🏦 FinCheck AI: Advanced Loan Application Assessment System

-**FinGuard AI** is a professional-grade credit appraisal system that replicates the bank lending process.
+**FinCheck AI** is a professional-grade credit appraisal system that replicates the bank lending process.
 It combines **XGBoost Machine Learning** with a **Rule-Based Expert System** to analyze business financial health, GST compliance, and balance sheet ratios.

 Developed for the B.Tech 2026 Project by **Arjun Sarkar** & **Urvashi Bohare**.